cholthi/myblog/content/blog/explicit-arguments-indexes-with-fmt-package.md

 ```Go
 fmt.Printf("Hello %s", "world") // Hello World
 ```
-But by default, the `fmt` family of functions work by successively applying args passed after the format string to matching format verbs by position.
-The position starts from index `1` instead of `0` probably because the format string is the zeroth argument to fmt functions.
+But by default, the `fmt` family of functions work by successively applying args passed after the format string to matching format verbs by argument order.

 ```Go
 tablePrefix := "mydb"